Is the U.S. Bank Visa Platinum Card worth it?

 When is the U.S. Bank Visa Platinum Card not worth it?

-The card’s zero-interest offer is strong and enticing on its own, and the lack of an annual fee is a welcome addition.
+The card’s zero-interest offers are strong and enticing on their own, and the lack of an annual fee is a welcome addition.
 However, the U.S. Bank Visa Platinum Card is significantly limited in other areas.